 So now what?
 It depends on the situation, such as the country where you obtained the diploma.

-Use the advice application, then you know exactly what steps you have to take.
+Use the advice wizard, then you know exactly what steps you have to take.

 If you want to work with patients you must speak good Dutch.
 So wait with your application until your Dutch is up to standard.

-The advice application tells you the conditions you have to meet.
+The advice wizard tells you the conditions you have to meet.

 (A clock indicates the time.)